 Where to Go: Cities in Transylvania

 I often compare the region of Transylvania to cultural-geographic regions in the United States like “the Ozarks” or “Appalachia”.
 Just like visiting one of these destinations, planning a trip to the region of Transylvania requires choosing a specific city or cities where you’ll stay, eat, and use as your starting point for local excursions.
 Luckily, Transylvania has several thriving cities and dozens of small villages ready to welcome visitors.

 Popular Cities in Transylvania

 Brasov is the most popular tourist destination in Romania outside of Bucharest.
 As someone who visited several cities in Transylvania over my month there, I can also say that Brasov has the most curated tourist feel.
-Rather than an authentic experience of Transylvania’s past, as I found in the Maramures, or Transylvania’s vibrant modern growth, as I experienced in Cluj Napoca, Brasov increasingly caters to tourists and particularly vampire tourism.
+Rather than an authentic experience of Transylvania’s past, as I found in the Maramures, or Transylvania’s vibrant modern growth, as I experienced in Cluj Napoca, Brasov increasingly caters to tourists and particularly dark tourism.
 While a visit to Brasov and nearby Bran castle will likely be a part of any tourist’s trip to Transylvania, I highly recommend exploring Transylvania beyond Brasov.

 Views from the square in Sibiu, Romania

 Timisoara, which is closer to Hungary and Serbia than it is to the Romanian capital of Bucharest, is well worth the excursion.
 Timisoara has been named the European Capital of Culture for 2023.
 In Timisoara you will find a city nicknamed “Little Vienna” for good reason- its 36 parks and green spaces plus meandering city squares are home to open air art exhibits, performances, and festivals throughout the year.